scbabacus/json-server/README.md

 - An absolute path on local machine
 - A relative path against the current working directory
 - A URI describing S3 object (see [S3 Support](#support-of-s3-hosted-files) for more detail)

+### noDefaultIndexPage
+By default, the server will be started with the root path `/` being a documentation page (this document) if the root path was not defined in `service.json` file.
+You can disable this behavior by setting the `noDefaultIndexPage` to `true`, in which the server will return 404-Not Found.

 ## Writing service.json
 You create `service.json` file to define APIs.
 The `service.json` file is loaded when the server starts.
 It is located at `./data/services.json` by default.
 However, you can specify the different location in `serviceDescriptor` property on the `config.json` file.
 You may need to restart the server if you made changes to the service descriptor file.